19 April 2024 - 8min Read

 The worldwide foreign currency market is open 24 hours a day, five days a week.
 However, it is closed on weekends.
-Unlike stock markets, which are closed at a specific time of day, orders in the forex market are executed over-the-counter.
+Unlike stock markets, which are closed at a specific time of day, orders in the forex market are executed over the counter.
+If you live in the United Kingdom, this article will help you track forex markets like a pro.

 If you are more interested in stock trading, we also have an article about stock market opening and closing times.